 Members of the public are encouraged to use the comments process to seek clarification of posted information, to provide additional information that may be useful in the decision making process, and to provide informed opinions on the subject under consideration.
 Researchers, physicians, and other others members of the health care community may have important insights that they wish to share, and professional societies may wish to impart their groups' positions.
 Public comments that cite the published clinical evidence are most helpful.
 Public comments that give information on unpublished evidence such as the results of individual practitioners or patients are less rigorous and therefore less useful for making a coverage determination.
 Public comments that are part of letter writing campaigns by groups or individuals who espouse a single point of view through identical or nearly identically worded emails or documents are not useful.
 Multiple iterations such as these will be considered as a single comment.

 Public comment periods are typically 30 days in length and will close at midnight (Eastern) on the 30th day.
-When a document is open for public comment, the word COMMENT will appear in an orange box on that page.
+When a document is open for public comment, the word COMMENT will appear in a blue bubble on that page.
 Please submit your comments using that button.

 Section 508 is an amendment to the Rehabilitation Act of 1973 which requires that Federal websites be accessible to people with disabilities.
 Web accessibility means that people with disabilities can perceive, understand, navigate, and interact with the Web.